StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 - There is a variable named `SUPPRESS_SELF_INVITE` in your configuration variables in Heroku.
 When this is set to nothing, anyone can visit your app and create an organization.
 When it is set to `true`, this changes login/signup behavior - when a person signs up and visits your app, they will not create an organization.
 On first deployment, it should be set to nothing to ensure that you have the ability to create an organization and view the full functionality of the application.

 ## Instructions for Auth0 configuration variable setup
-- Create an Auth0 account - click [here to visit Auth0's website to signup](https://auth0.com/signup) to sign up.
+- Create an Auth0 account - click [here to visit Auth0's website to signup](https://auth0.com/signup)
 - After logging in to account, click on `Clients`
 - Click on `+Create Client`
 - Create a name and click on click on `Single Page App` - click create